-However, I can appreciate that you need some expectation of what you’d be getting into so my generic expectation would be that my fees would be comparable (and yes you might save some money).
+However, I can certainly appreciate that you need some expectation of what you’d be getting into so my generic expectation would be that my fees would be comparable (and yes you might save some money).
 If you want to move that from an uninformed expectation to a reasonable assurance, you can send me a pdf of last year’s taxes (you can redact identifying info if you want) and tell me the tax prep fees you were charged, and I will then take a look and tell you if my fees are comparable (or below) to what you have been paying.
-I will also tell you if my fees are definitely higher and you may want to look elsewhere.
+I will also warn you if my fees are definitely higher, and you may want to look elsewhere.
 While I will not quote you a specific fee, however, I will try to give you a qualitative sense of “calibration”.
-I hope that’s helpful.
+I’m sure that would be that be helpful.
 Once again, I am really not offering myself out to those of you who want to comparison shop tax accountants by price.
+After 25+ years, it’s just not where my head is at.
 Price is a factor but is only one factor, and I will cooperate to the level I have just explained.
 I will give you a feel for pricing.
 The very few new customer spots I have each season will get taken, and in the end I will have to turn away people regardless of whatever my prices are.

 Did you do your taxes yourself via TurboTax® or some other software last year?